Multi-task Learning-based CSI Feedback Design in Multiple Scenarios

 \section{MTL-based CSI Feedback}

 In Section \ref{system model}, we analyze the CSI feature distribution and describe that decomposing a problematic task into multiple yet relatively easy sub-tasks is feasible by dividing CSI datasets according to sampling areas.
-Therefore, when dealing with CSI sampled from the whole cell with multiple scenarios, two deployment modes are usually adopted: \begin{itemize} \item Single-encoder-to-single-decoder(S-to-S) mode (Fig. \ref{fig:s2s}): devoting to design a single sophisticated NN with high complexity to manage the whole cell's CSI feedback. \item Multiple-encoders-to-multiple-decoders(M-to-M) mode (Fig. \ref{fig:m2m}): dividing the CSI dataset and feedbacking by region, i.e. using multiple relatively simple NNs.
-Each of which is responsible for the feedback of CSI sampled in the local sub-area. \end{itemize} Given the input $\mathbf{H}\in \mathcal{D}_k$, where $\mathcal{D}_k$ is the $k^{th}$ subtask's dataset, the output $\hat{\mathbf{H}}$ of the above two modes can be expressed as: where $Enc(\Phi)$ and $Dec(\Psi)$ stand for the shared and common encoder and decoder, whereas $Enc_k(\Phi_k)$ and $Dec_k(\Psi_k)$ are correspond to the $k^{th}$ subtask.
+Therefore, when dealing with CSI sampled from the whole cell with multiple scenarios, two deployment modes are usually adopted: \begin{itemize} \item Single-encoder-to-single-decoder(S-to-S) mode (Fig. \ref{fig:s2s}): This mode involves designing a single sophisticated neural network with high complexity to handle the whole cell's CSI feedback. \item Multiple-encoders-to-multiple-decoders(M-to-M) mode (Fig. \ref{fig:m2m}): This mode involves dividing the CSI dataset and feedbacking it by region, using multiple relatively simple neural networks.
+Each neural network is responsible for the feedback of CSI sampled in the local sub-area. \end{itemize} Given the input $\mathbf{H}\in \mathcal{D}_k$, where $\mathcal{D}_k$ is the $k^{th}$ subtask's dataset, the output $\hat{\mathbf{H}}$ of the above two modes can be expressed as: where $\sf{Enc}(\Phi)$ and $\sf{Dec}(\Psi)$ stand for the shared and common encoder and decoder, whereas $\sf{Enc}_k(\Phi_k)$ and $\sf{Dec}_k(\Psi_k)$ are correspond to the $k^{th}$ subtask.
 In M-to-M mode, the subtask index $k$ should be acquired both at the UE and BS, which involves the link of the additional index information feedback.